Last changed 6 August 2025

 India,

-Africa and Europe, this film retraces the steps of six anthropologists
+Africa and Europe, this film retraces the steps of six

 who were among the first to go and live with the people who so